-Enugu city has a population of about 1 million people experiencing 2 types of weather: the recurring rainy and dry season separated by the dusty Harmattan weather.
+Enugu city has a population of about 1 million people.
+This is one of the lesser populated metropolises in Nigeria.
+The city experiences two distinct seasons: the recurring rainy and dry season separated by the dusty Harmattan weather.
 It has a mean temperature of 26.7°C making it one of the most habitable cities in Nigeria.
 Travellers to the city are advised to visit this “British Developed City” during the dry season after the rains have subsided.

 The Urban market and bottling industries are some of the industries in the city.
 It is also the main filming location for the Nigerian movie industry known as “Nollywood.”
 Domestic and International flights land at Akanu Ibiam International Airport, and the Enugu Campus of the University of Nigeria, Nsukka is the main educational establishment.